 In the Philippines, Balut is a popular and traditional street food.

-A fertilized Three-week-old duck or Chicken egg with an embryo on it and formed with all the normal appendages like the partially feathered wings, legs, beady eyes as well as the beak.
+A fertilized Three-week-old duck or Chicken egg with an embryo in it already formed with all the normal appendages like the partially feathered wings, legs, beady eyes as well as the beak.

 The slightly formed skeleton of the embryo is what gives the Balut its unique taste.